fleather-editor/fleather/doc/concepts/heuristics.md

 When composing a change which came from a different site or server make sure to use `ChangeSource.remote` when calling `compose()`.
-This allows you to distinguish such changes from local changes made by the user when listening on `NotusDocument.changes` stream.
+This allows you to distinguish such changes from local changes made by the user when listening on `ParchmentDocument.changes` stream.